-It should also be clear what the key similarities and differences between concepts are--making tables might be the best way to do that.
+Second, your notes should make it easy to see the key similarities and differences between concepts--making tables might be the best way to do that.

 Time management is a strong predictor of grades.
 Time management means not only having a daily "to-do" list but also knowing what you need to do in the next four weeks.